SameerAsghar191491/News_App/README.md

 All code is manually written with full understanding of API integration and models.

-Future plans: add categories, search functionality, offline mode, and improved UI.
+Future plans: search functionality, offline mode, and improved UI.

 ---